haraldreingruber/blog/rppt-week-02-three.js-viz-with-theo-armour.md

 ## Shared passion for 3D visualization and three.js
 Theo is working on some really interesting projects, all [FOSS][foss-wiki] and based on [three.js][threejs-web].

-He is really passionate about how "easy" and fast you are able to visualize 3D content in the browser using [three.js][threejs-web], and his excitement is justified and very contagious.
-Collaborating on [three.js][threejs-web] projects was an awesome tour stop offer for me, and I enjoyed a lot figuring out how I can support Theo on his tasks and brainstorm with him about his future visions.
+He is really passionate about how "easy" and fast you are able to visualize 3D content in the browser using [three.js][threejs-web], and his excitement is not only justified but also very contagious.
+Collaborating on [three.js][threejs-web] projects was an awesome tour stop for me, and I enjoyed a lot figuring out how I can support Theo on his tasks and brainstorm with him about his future visions.

 [foss-wiki]: https://en.wikipedia.org/wiki/Free_and_open-source_software
 [threejs-web]: https://threejs.org/